Hope for Older Women Trying for Healthy Babies

 To be clear: I’m not arguing women should wait.
 I’m not arguing they shouldn’t.
 I’m saying that if a woman happens to be in her 40s and trying to conceive, she should know there actually is some hope, tempered though it may be.
 The chances are certainly smaller than when she was 25, and even 35.
 But that’s immaterial now.
 And it doesn’t by any stretch mean there is no chance.
 This point bears stressing and examining in the absence of comparisons with younger women.

-Besides having given birth to a healthy baby conceive naturally when I was 45, I’ve also been unusually lucky to have heard from well over 500 women, aged 40+ who are trying to conceive or who are already pregnant and who have found me through this blog and left comments here or contacted me directly.
+Besides having given birth to a healthy baby conceive naturally when I was 45, I’ve also been unusually lucky to have heard from almost 1,000 women, aged 40+ who are trying to conceive or who are already pregnant and who have found me through this blog, then gone to my book’s website to contact me.
 I love hearing from all of you and am grateful to be privy to some of the uncensored thoughts, concerns, questions, and emotions being shared among this population.

 Especially for those women 42 and older who get in touch, I hear frequently that they’ve either heard or just feel they have “no chance,” a “0%” likelihood of becoming mothers with their own eggs.
 A significant number also tell me they feel ashamed, have been told they’re “crazy” for thinking they might have a shot.
 These are the women I’m writing this for now.
 (And you go, ladies, for trying!)